Herrington-Beta/game-twk/README.md

 **T**rain your body **w**ith your partner, **K**azuya!

-You have to train ANIKI's body quickly because you don't have time.
+You have to train ANIKI's body quickly because you have only a little time.
 Ikeda tries to attack your partner.
 So, you have to stop training when Ikeda comes in.